 13.2 You may also receive system-generated transactional emails such as confirmation of uploads, notification of receipt of payments, notification of password changes, etc. which are necessary for the proper operation and administration of your account.

 13.3 Phishing is the name given to attempts to steal personal details and financial account details from a website user.
 “Phishers” use fake or “spoof” emails to lead users to counterfeit websites where the user is tricked into entering their personal details, such as credit card numbers, user names and passwords.
 WE WILL NEVER SEND EMAILS ASKING YOU FOR SUCH DETAILS AND OUR STAFF WILL NEVER ASK YOU FOR YOUR PASSWORD.
-If you do receive such an email or are asked for your password by anyone claiming to work for us please forward the email or report the incident by email to our Data Protection Officer at firstname.lastname@example.org or by contacting Customer Services.
+If you do receive such an email or are asked for your password by anyone claiming to work for us, please forward the email or report the incident to our Data Protection Officer at email@example.com or by contacting MiFinity Client Services.

 14. Your consent